 - the lymph nodes and parts of other organs.

 After your operation, you will stay in an intensive care ward for the first couple of days.
 You will then be moved to a general ward until you recover.
-Most people need to be in hospital for about 8-10 days after this operation.
+Most people need to be in the hospital for about 8-10 days after this operation.

-The treatment of cancer with drugs is called chemotherapy).
+The treatment of cancer with drugs called chemotherapy).
 This treatment may be offered as a palliative treatment, where surgery is not possible, or as an add-on to surgical treatment.
 The aim of the palliative it to potentially slow down and/or shrink the cancer

 Radiotherapy uses high-energy x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
 It may be used to relieve symptoms if gallbladder cancer has spread.
 You may only need a few treatments and the side effects are usually mild.
 We can send you more information about radiotherapy.

 If the cancer is blocking your bile duct, this can often be treated with a flexible plastic or metal tube called a stent.
 The stent holds the duct open, so it is no longer blocked.

 Bile duct stents are usually put in using an ERCP.

 The doctor can see the narrowing caused by the blockage in the bile duct by looking at x-rays.
 They stretch the narrowing using dilators (small inflatable balloons).
 They then insert the stent through the endoscope so the bile can drain.
 If you have any discomfort while this is being done, it important to let your doctor know.
 The Endoscopic Retrograde Cholangio-Pancreatogram (ERCP) and it’s done by gastroenterologists/ hepatologists.
 This the preferred way of stent placement as it more convenient for the patient.